viniciusromani/csv-uploader/backend/README.md

 <p align="center">
 <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="120" alt="Nest Logo" /></a>
 </p>
-<p align="center">Scallable application to upload csv file on a database</p>
+<p align="center">Scalable application to upload csv file on a database</p>

 <!-- ABOUT THE PROJECT -->
 ## Description

-This is an application that allows users to upload a files (including larger's) and save it on a database.
-It is designed to save products and currency conversions by the time they were uploaded but it is easily changeable to save any type of data.
+This is an application that allows users to upload files (including larger files) to be saved in a database.
+It is designed to store products and currency conversions timestamped by the time of upload, but it can be easily modified to handle any type of data.

 Files are processed with streams which makes it work with any size of data.
 There is a validation code section that allows users to define what is considered valid depending on incoming data.
 And, it has a good error treatment.